shakes76/ChaoS/README.md

 See the License for the specific language governing permissions and limitations under the License.
 ```
 The exception is the generation of fractals and figures via this library.
-All figures and code, especially those pertaining to the display, saving and generation of fractals, are covered under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+All figures and code pertaining to the display, saving and generation of fractals, are covered under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
-For commercial use of this content, please obtain a suitable license from the author.
+For publication and commercial use of this content, please obtain a suitable license from Shekhar S. Chandra.